Family - Lamiaceae

 Origin - Native to Eurasia.

-Other info. - This plant is frequently cultivated in Missouri but not escaped, yet.
-It spreads by repent stems and reseeds itself.
+Other info. - This plant is frequently cultivated as a hardy ground cover, and can be aggressive in gardens but usually does not escape far.
+It spreads by stolons and reseeds itself.
 The leaves and stems can be from green to deep purple in color, and quite variable in size, depending on the cultivar.